ak-2485/NumFuzz/doc/README.md

 2. All constants and variables must be strictly positive numbers.

+3. The precision can be one of binary16, binary32, or binary64 and must be indicated when using the rounding operator (i.e. `rnd64`).
-3. The precision is fixed as binary64 and the rounding mode is fixed as round towards $+\infty$.
+The rounding mode is fixed as round towards $+\infty$.

 ## Syntax